A is for adult conversation

 Z is for Zealot

 You will meet some parenting zealots along the way who will make you feel like you are doing it all wrong.
+Your feeding choices are often the centre of this, whether you choose to breastfeed, bottle feed or combination feed.
 Take absolutely no notice.
 There is more than one way to doings things and that’s fine.

 Enjoyed this post?
 Why not pin it for later?